riyagupta0701/NLP4S-Toxicity-Detection/README.md

 # Implicit vs Explicit Hate Speech Detection in a Multilingual Setting

-Full pipeline for studying how well encoder-based and LLM-based hate-speech classifiers handle **implicit** vs **explicit** hate across 7 languages, using [Multilingual HateCheck (MHC)](https://huggingface.co/datasets/mteb/multi-hatecheck) as the evaluation benchmark.
+Full pipeline for studying how well encoder-based and LLM-based hate-speech classifiers handle **implicit** vs **explicit** hate across 7 languages.

 **Research questions:**
 - **RQ1** — Does XLM-RoBERTa perform worse on implicit hate speech than explicit, and how does the gap vary across languages?
 - **RQ2** — Does prompting an LLM to produce a rationale (explanation condition) improve classification accuracy for implicit hate, and how does explanation quality correlate with correctness?
 - **RQ3** — How do three LLMs (Aya-23, Mistral-7B, Llama-3-8B) and three few-shot selection strategies (random, BM25, target-group) interact with the implicit/explicit distinction across languages?

----

 ## Repository layout